All Episodes

 Fewer would-be immigrants have been crossing the border in recent years, and the regime has been sending record numbers back home.

-Says the Democrats are swimming against the prevailing cynicism as they attempt to retain the Senate this year.
+He says the Democrats are swimming against the prevailing cynicism as they attempt to retain the Senate this year.

 Across the South, their candidates are placing a heavy bet on women's issues, especially equal pay and education.

-In Louisiana, where Senator Landrew is facing a virtual candidate named Bill Cassidy.
+In Louisiana, where Senator Landrew is facing a virtual candidate named Bill Cassidy, local reporters claim they can't find a guy, and I couldn't either.

-Each of the Democrat incumbents running in the Southern states I visited has voted with the president more than 90% of the time, and that's one thing every voter who enters the polls will know next month.
+Each of the Democrat incumbents running in the southern states I visited has voted with the president more than 90% of the time, and that's one thing every voter who enters the polls will know next month.

 Damn it.